mayaeh/eostagram_viewer/README.md

 # eostagram_viewer
-eostagram_viewer is @nenecotte made "eostagram" collection viewer.
+eostagram_viewer is collection viewer for eostagram made by @nenecotte.

-eostagram is @nenecotte made "Instagram" like image creating template.
+eostagram is a image-creating template like the Instagram made by @nenecotte.